 Fan — Use a fan to cool yourself while in your space.

 Flashlight — If you need to get a flashlight, get a cranking flashlight.

-Body Products — Purchase body products that have high ratings for health, environment, and social impacts on Good Guide.
+Body Products — Purchase body products that have high ratings for health, environmental, and social impacts.

 Shower Curtain — Get a fabric shower curtain liner that you can wash and reuse, instead of a plastic one that can emit harmful fumes.

 Carpet — Invest in carpet tiles for easy installation, cleaning, and replacement.

 Dish Towels & Napkins — Choose cloth towels & napkins.

 Utensils — Bring reusables for your room, and don’t forget portable eating utensils to carry when you go out.